CompIsle/Unit-15-Asignment-2/doc/Designs.md

 ### Job Specifications and Required Qualifications:
 Present job descriptions for junior a web developer position available at Hot Beans Web.
 Include detailed responsibilities, required skills, experience level, and qualifications for each position.

-Specify any specific certifications or degrees that are preferred or required.
-Online Application Form:
+### Online Application Form:
 Create an online application form for interested candidates to apply for web developer positions.
-Include fields such as name, contact information, educational background, work experience, technical skills, and a section for the candidate to upload their resume.
+Include fields such as name, contact information, educational background and work experience.
 Implement form validation to ensure that all required fields are filled out correctly.

-Links to Web Development Courses:
+### Links to Web Development Courses:
 Provide links to relevant web development courses, training programs, or certifications that would be beneficial for aspiring web developers.
-Include a brief description or overview of each course or program.
-Ensure that the links are easily accessible and open in a new tab or window.

 ### Statement of User Requirements
 User requirments are...